hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 </p>

 With the violin plot we can see that there is **slightly higher expression in the TN condition**.
-Similarly, the log10 scaled expression distribution represented as a ridgeplot emphasizes that a small group of cells have similarly higher expression of Crebl2 across both conditions.
+Similarly, the log10 scaled expression distribution represented as a ridge plot emphasizes that a small group of cells have similarly higher expression of Crebl2 across both conditions.
 By observing the expression at the single-cell level, we can possibly justify the significance call by FindMarkers.

 To assess **why DESeq2 did not evaluate Crebl2 as significantly different**, we can take the normalized counts from the `dds` DESeq2 object to plot the expression at the pseudobulk level.